-8. Set a movement timer
+8. Set a Movement Timer

 If you spend all day at a desk, hitting movement goals can be difficult.
 That’s why Hamilton suggests setting a timer to remind you to get up every 45 minutes or so.
 “Not only will your back thank you, you’ll be more inclined to walk around a bit, even if it’s just to the bathroom.”
-Make sure to pick the bathroom that’s the furthest away from your desk and fill up your water bottle.
+Make sure to pick the bathroom that’s the farthest away from your desk and fill up your water bottle.
 (You’ll need that bathroom more frequently if you’re adequately hydrated!)

 A pre- or post-dinner ritual — strolling around the block or simply down your street a bit — is a great chance to reconnect and have meaningful conversations with those you love, says Hamilton.
-Make a special effort to reconnect with world around you, too, she says.
+Make a special effort to reconnect with the world around you, too, she says.
 “Make it a sensory adventure – listen for birds, feel the wind on your face, look for the first hints of spring.”
 The more enjoyment you get out of a walk, the more likely you’ll be to want to keep up the routine.

-10. Dance it out
+10. Dance It Out

 Who said steps only counted if you were walking or running?
 Hate to leave the house or apartment when it’s cold?
 Try Hamilton’s go-to: “Put on some tunes and dance while you fix dinner!”